psyGamer/TASRecorder/README.md

 # Usage

-All recording will get saved to `TAS-Recordings` in you Celeste install folder.
+All recording will get saved to `TAS-Recordings` in your Celeste install folder.

 ## Recording entire levels